 This section is crucial because it is the only part of the application where you have the chance to select and emphasise points about yourself and explain to admissions officers why you are interested in your chosen course.

-Personal statements submitted via 'Apply' have a maximum of 4,000 characters on 47 lines - so think carefully about what you want to say in the limited space provided.
+Personal statements submitted via 'Apply' have a maximum of 4,000 characters on 47 lines answering three questions.